CarlosMart626/mac-chat-api/README.md

 # mac-chat-api-docker
-It's a autocontained Slack service from Devslopes repo [mac-chat-api](https://github.com/devslopes/mac-chat-api) to deploy anywhere is supported docker.
+It's a dockerized Slack service from Devslopes repo [mac-chat-api](https://github.com/devslopes/mac-chat-api) to deploy anywhere is supported docker.

 This docker services also include configuration to run MongoDB.